 MCP Proxy¶

-Rampart can act as a transparent proxy between any MCP client and MCP server, evaluating every tools/call against your policies.
+Rampart's MCP proxy sits between the MCP client (your AI agent) and the MCP server, evaluating every tools/call against your policies.
+The client and server don't know it's there.

 Usage¶